petersem/posterr/README.md

  - Background artwork option for slides (when available)
  - Browser connectivity checks and auto-reconnect when the Posterr app restarts. (eg During container updates)
  - Supports screen resolution heights from 320 pixels to around 3500 pixels.
- - Supports reverse proxy setup for wildcard dns or alternate paths
+ - Supports reverse proxy setup for wildcard dns or alternate base path.

 ## Possible Uses
  - Mount a monitor on your wall (extra points if framed) and showcase your home media setup